vEnhance/web.evanchen.cc/input/mop.md

 <div class="chooser empty-chooser"></div>
 <div data-year="2023" data-header="Quotes 2023" class="hidden" markdown="block">
+- Aaryan: "Showering is a 35 MOHS task."
-- Alec: "What are some characteristics of a buffalo?"
+- Alec: "What are some characteristics of a buffalo?"<br>
   Andrew: "It touches grass."
 - Allen: "If I slept for the entire day I would have swept the test in 2 hours."
   Elliott: "If you sleep for 24 hours, you're dead."